 It is an expansive city and there is much to do the city is a live with entertainment, festivals and world class restaurants, Australian Ballet and much of its architecture from earlier days has been preserved.
 Know for the cities centre Rail Station and of course the wonderful electric trams.

-Hose racing is also a favourite with the locals and home to the world famous Melbourne cup, know as the horse race that stops a Nation.
+Victorians love their sport and along with Cricket, Tennis and the very own Australian Rules Football, Horse racing is also a favourite with the locals and home to the world famous Melbourne cup, known as the horse race that stops a Nation.

 Walk the many laundering boardwalks that skirt the river and Botanic Gardens and parks, watch the passing parade of people as they board and ride the River Cats.

 The modern business district stands out in contrast.
 Brisbane is truly beautiful city and one of the fastest growing in Australia.
 In the sub-tropics and the gate way to the north within driving distance to the Sunshine Coast, Caloundra, Mooloolaba, Maroochydore and the fabulous Noosa.
 Surfers Paradise and the Gold Coast are east and with in I hours dive

 Offering great weather and the entertainment is abundant.
 There is no lacing of restaurants and al-fresco dining; there is much to offer the shopper with places like the Queen Street mall.
 There are also a number of markets such as the one at Chinatown in the Fortitude Valley.

 Enjoy the sub-tropical romance of the Brisbane River Lights.

 The drive into Canberra is unlike any other you might experience in Australia, wide tree lined roads, large roundabouts, an old and new city with satellite townships with braking away off the main arteries.
 As Canberra is the capital, there are many working politicians and hundreds of civil servants that live in Canberra with their families.
 It is a planned city offering Australia's nation attractions.